By Traeger Kitchen

 180 ˚F / 82 ˚C

-Increase the grill temperature to 325°F and continue to bake the creme brûlées until they are set, 40-45 minutes depending on the depth of the ramekins.
+Increase the heat to 325℉ and continue to bake the creme brulees until they are set, 40 to 45 minutes depending on the depth of the ramekins.
 Custard in deeper ramekins will take longer to cook.

 325 ˚F / 163 ˚C

-Remove the pan from the grill.
-Let the creme brûlées cool, then cover with plastic wrap and refrigerate for at least 3 hours, or until well-chilled and firm.
+Let the creme brulees cool, then cover with plastic wrap and refrigerate for at least 3 hours, or until well-chilled and firm.

 Remove from the refrigerator 30 minutes before serving.
-Just before serving, evenly coat the top of each creme brûlée with the reserved turbinado sugar.
+Just before serving, evenly dust the top of each creme brulee with the reserved raw sugar.

-Using a small kitchen torch, melt and caramelize the sugar, moving the torch constantly until the sugar is crisp and golden brown.
+Using a small kitchen torch, melt and caramelize the sugar, moving the torch constantly, until the sugar's crisp and golden brown.
 Top with berries and mint and serve immediately.
 Enjoy!